What to wear in Italy | A Guide To All Four Seasons

 There's a popular Italian phrase, "Vestirsi a Cipolla” which translates to "dress like an onion."
 Make this your mantra when packing for an Italian trip, especially if you're visiting Italy during spring or autumn.

-Also, before we get started, you should absolutely avoid Hawaiian print shirts, baggy khaki shorts, flip flops and baseball caps.
+Before we get started, a word of warning: you should absolutely avoid Hawaiian print shirts, baggy khaki shorts, flip-flops, and baseball caps.
 Okay, we can feel you rolling your eyes through the screen, but these are serious fashion faux pas in Italy.

 - Bottoms.
 Skinny jeans or capri trousers are stylish spring options for women.
 But remember, Italians tend to go high-end even with their denim - so keep ‘em rip-free!
 Men should typically avoid anything they might wear to the beach, gym, or football game, and instead opt for stylish loose linens or fitted chinos.

 - Tops.
-Comfy, versatile and easy to layer, t-shirts are a solid spring staple.
+Comfy, versatile and easy to layer, t-shirts or linen button downs are a solid spring staple.
 Although, keep them smart and leave your retro band tees at home.
 Linen button downs and fitted polo shirts are also great options for style-conscious men.

 - Outwear.
 A lightweight rain jacket is worth the luggage space on a spring holiday to Italy.
 If you're travelling in the north of Italy, you may need something a little warmer.

 - Layers.
 Your high-performance fleece just won't cut it in Italy.
 When the temperatures drop, layer up with a stylish lightweight jacket or blazer.

 - Shoes.
 Expect to walk a lot in Italy, even in the rain, so you'll need shoes that can stand up to the wet weather.
 Leather ankle boots or waterproof sneakers are both great choices.